-Generally, the cable installation depends on the types of cable to be used and installation condition.
-Here we will discuss about the types of cable installation.
-There are two mode of installing a cable:
+Generally, the cable installation depends on the types of cable to be used and installation conditions.
+Here we will discuss the types of cable installation.
+There are two modes of installing a cable:

 - Underground cable installation